joey-qytyku/OS-90-fixed/docs/Manual/3 Memory/4_Chains.md

-# Chain Management
+## Chain Management

-The OS/90 memory manager uses a FAT-style linked list table to allocate pages.
+The OS/90 memory manager uses a FAT-style linked list table to allocate physical memory pages.
 An allocation is called a chain, and a chain ID is the index to the first block in the chain.
 Chain IDs are used throughout the chain allocation API.

 The very last entry in a chain holds a count of how many uncommitted pages are to be mapped when mapping takes place.
 These do NOT get memory block entries.
 Modifications to chains do NOT change mappings whatsoever.